 Tough as tough can be

-This is a popular perennial that is useful for difficult, dry and arid spots of the garden as it will tolerate prolonged drought, although it flourishes with regular watering.
+This is a popular perennial that is useful for difficult and arid spots of the garden.
+As it will tolerate prolonged drought, however it flourishes with regular watering.

 – Height with flowers: 30cm approx.

 – Width: 20cm approx.

 – Position: Full Sun as well as Partial Shade.

 – Soil: It will grow very easily in most soils but must be well drained.

 – Fragrance: Similar to garlic chives, (not the anti-social odour of garlic)

 – Frost: Hardy

 – Attracts: Bees and also other beneficial pollinators.